-Siena – Home to the Racine Dominicans, Siena Retreat Center
+Siena – Home to the Racine Dominicans, Siena Retreat Center, and Ascension Living

-The Racine Dominicans have been living at Siena (formerly Siena Center) for over 50 years.
-In 1960 when the community had grown to over 600 sisters, the sisters built and moved to a sprawling maze of connected buildings which accommodated the many needs of the sisters and their ministries.
-At that time, numerous ministries included teaching, nursing, and social justice issues.
-Since then, the community has become considerably smaller – shrinking from around 600 to around 120 today.
-With this in mind and being mindful of the wasted resources and expensive building maintenance and energy costs, it was decided that buildings would be demolished and replaced with more efficient and sensible accommodations.
+The Racine Dominicans have lived at Siena (formerly Siena Center) for over 50 years.
+Beginnning in 1960, when the community had grown to over 600 sisters, the sisters built and moved to a sprawling maze of connected buildings which accommodated the many needs of the sisters and their ministries some of which were primarily in the fields of education and medicine, or related to social justice issues.
+Today there are around 111 sisters.

 As the numbers in the community shrank, sisters were mindful of wasted resources, expensive building maintenance, and with an eye on planning for the future, in 2007, the Racine Dominicans began to explore options.
 Through research, exploration, and prayer, their journey culminated in the demolition of old buildings, new accomodations for the sisters, a beautiful new building for Siena Retreat Center, updates to the chapel, and a new assisted living and memory care centers (now owned and operated by Ascension Living).